Growing Romaine from Seed Is Easy

 Added bonus: you don't have to worry about all those E. coli and salmonella recalls on the news when you grow your own.

-Romaine Lettuce Growing Guide
+Romaine Growing Guide

 How to Grow Romaine Lettuce